cvolkmer/fhnw-web-deployment/Readme.md

 - After that you will tag the image and
 - Upload (push) it to the ECR registry

-**Deploy your container**
+## Create a new task definition ##

 - Go back to your browser tab where you have ECR open
 - Close the push instructions and click on "Task Definitions" in the left navigation pane
 - Click on "Create a new Task Definition"
 - Select "Fargate" in the launch type compatibility screen an click "Next step"
-- In the task and Container Definitions page provide the following inputs:
+- In the task and Container Definitions page provide the following inputs
 - As the task definition name enter "roomreservation"
 - Select the task role which begins with "roomreservsation-...."
-- In the "Task execution IAM role" select "ecsTaskExecutionRole"
+- In the "Task execution IAM role" select "ecsTaskExecutionRole" or "Create new"
 - Under "Task size" select "2GB" task memory + "1 vCPU"
 - In the Container Definitions click on "Add container"
--
-- Set DB parameters in container environment variables
--
-- Click on "Create a service
-- Start your service with ALB integration
+- Provide "roomreservation" as your container name
+- Copy the ECR URI to your container image into the "Image" section
+- Enter port "8080" in the port mappings section
+- Leave all other sections and click on "Create"
+- Back in the creation of the task definition screen make sure to deselect "Enable App-Mesh integration", "Enable proxy configuration" and "Enable FireLens integration"
+- Click "Create" to proceed and create the new task definition

+## Run the task ##

-Important to remember!!!!
+## Important to remember##
-Put container in PRIVATE subnet and assign the ALB to ECS security group Define container with port 8080
+- Put container in PRIVATE subnet and assign the ALB to ECS security group
+- Define container with port 8080
-Deploy container image to ALB with path "/roomreservation" and order "1" Make sure the healthcheck goes to "/" and NOT to "/roomreservation" In the ALB Target Group change the health check port form "80“ to "8080"
+- Deploy container image to ALB with path "/roomreservation" and order "1"
+- Make sure the healthcheck goes to "/" and NOT to "/roomreservation"
+- In the ALB Target Group change the health check port form "80“ to "8080"